CryptoGnome/Bybit-Lick-Hunter-v4/README.md

 USE_STOPLOSS = true // bool for using stop loss
 USE_SMART_SETTINGS = true // New feature that will auto setup setting based on AI data from https://liquidation.report/research to find the best offsets
 UPDATE_MIN_ORDER_SIZING = true // this will auto create order sizing for you based on PERCENT_ORDER_SIZE and update it as you balance changes
-USE_SET_LEVERAGE = true // set leverage of every pair on bot start, you only need to use this when you change leverage RISK_LEVEL = 2 // 1-5 this will adjust risk by ajusting offsets of the the Smart settings 1 = conservative 5 = very risky BLACKLIST = ETHUSDT, BTCUSDT, C98USDT // Place symbols you do not want to trade here USE_WHITELIST = false   // if true only pairs in WHITELIST will be traded
+RISK_LEVEL = 2 // 1-5 this will adjust risk by ajusting offsets of the the Smart settings 1 = conservative 5 = very risky
+BLACKLIST = ETHUSDT, BTCUSDT, C98USDT // Place symbols you do not want to trade here USE_WHITELIST = false   // if true only pairs in WHITELIST will be traded